Skip to Main Content

 Charitable & Civic Involvement

-• Commission on Connecticut’s Development and Future, Attorney appointed by Governor Ned Lamont (Present)
+• Commission on Connecticut’s Development and Future

 • Author, His Father Still: A Parenting Memoir, Oprah's Book Club Recommended Reading, July 2016